 Social listening as a basis for lead generation

 An important topic regarding lead generation via social media is so-called social listening.
 Social listening sounds like just another online marketing buzzword to most people.
-This isn’t entirely true because it’s basically a simple practice that most companies already do without realizing it.
-Social listening is about listening to social networks – and by analyzing what you hear or read i.e. what social network users write and discuss about your company.
-If you regularly analyze conversations on social networks and with the right focus, you can gain valuable insights in many ways.
+This isn’t entirely true because it’s basically a simple practice that most companies already do without realising it.
+Social listening is about listening to social networks – and by analysing what you hear or read i.e. what social network users write and discuss about your company.
+If you regularly analyse conversations on social networks and with the right focus, you can gain valuable insights in many ways.
 This should enable you to find out:

 - In which context users speak about your brand?